StephenLi7/StephenLi7/README.md

 - 👋 Hi, I’m @StephenLi7
-- 👀 I’m interested in Product Management and Data Science (in the future)
+- 👀 I’m interested in Product Management and Data Analysis
-- 🌱 I’m currently learning Python and Data Science concepts as a member of Data Strategy/Data Science at Capital One
+- 🌱 I’m currently a Product Analyst at Good Eggs
-- 💞️ I’m looking to collaborate on a variety of things!
+- 💞️ I would love to discuss or collaborate on a variety of things!
 From social activism to startups to investing.
 - 📫 How to reach me: ssli@sas.upenn.edu

 <!---